phamhung075/4genthub-hooks/commands/prompt-for-claude-dev-fix-test.md

 User need prompts to fix test failures in parallel sessions.
-Looking at the failures
+Looking at the failures:
+$ARGUMENTS

 1. First call the master-orchestrator-agent to load my role
 2. Analyze the test failures
 3. Create MCP tasks for fixing these issues